PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/lod_tensor_en.rst

 recursive_seq_lens is a double Layer nested list, and in other words, the element of the list is list.
 The size of the outermost list represents the nested layers, namely the size of lod-level; Each inner list represents the size of each element in each lod-level.

+The following three pieces of codes introduce how to create LoD-Tensor, how to transform LoD-Tensor to Tensor and how to transform Tensor to LoD-Tensor respectively:

+  * Create LoD-Tensor

 .. code-block:: python

   #Create lod-tensor